 management to make estimates and assumptions considered in the reported amounts of

-they year.
-The management believes that the estimates used in preparation of the financial
+during they year.
+The management believes that the estimates used in preparation of the

 2.3 Inventories

-Inventories are valued at lower of cost on FIFO basis and net realisablevalue after providing
+Inventories are valued at lower of cost on FIFO basis and net realizable value after providing

-for obsolesence and other losses.
+for obsolescence and other losses.
 The cost includes all the charges incurred till bringing the

 goods to the point of sales.
-Other stock is valued at estimated realisable value
+Other stock is valued at estimated realizable value

 2.4.1Property Plant and Equipment are stated at cost less accumulated depreciation.
 Cost